jdonnelly0804/project-2/README.md

 ---
 # Ravi's Strategy:
-Ravi ran a model that was based on using unsupervised learning and a Kmeans model.
-The model was fitted using the closing prices and pct change.
-The strategy was similar to Alpha's with a buy signal when ETH went down >2% and a sell signal when it went up more than 2.8%.
-This strategy produced a 2.5x return roughly.
-A second strategy was created using the 50 day and 200 day moving average.
-If the 50 day MA crossed over the 200 day MA and the price change was positive that day, it indicated a buy signal.
-This provided a cumulative return of nearly 5x.
+Ravi ran a model that was based on using unsupervised learning.
+The model was fitted using the closing prices, volume and percentage change.
+The strategy used the 'Golden Cross - Death Cross' DMAC of a 50-day (short) and 200-day (long) window of moving averages to derive its signals of a trend change.
+A second - very simple - strategy of 'Buy-on-Dips, Sell-on-High' was created just for additional practice.
+In this, the 10-day rolling Maximum and Minimum Prices were calculated, as also a Percentage Change in Price over the past 10 days.
+The 'Buy-on-Dips, Sell-on-High' plan was executed and backtested the returns of the strategy, graphically plotting the Cumulative Returns.

 ---
 # Summary
 Overall, we were able to create some profitable strategies using both supervised and unsupervised learning as well as techincal analysis.
-The most profitable strategies were Ravi's 5x strategy and Alphas strategy based on using unsupervised learning percentiles for buy/sell signals.
+The most profitable strategy was Alpha's - using unsupervised learning percentiles for buy/sell signals.